thehopicecreamcafe/thehopicecreamcafe.github.io/_posts/2015-12-13-homemade-ice-cream.markdown

 *1/2 Gallon, 1 Gallon, 2.5 Gallon sizes available.
 Please call or email to order.*

 ### Milkshakes
+*Any flavor of Ice Cream spun old-fashioned-style with whole milk.
+Coconut Milk or Almond Milk also available.*\\
 **20oz Milkshake** $4.85/$5.70\\
 **24oz Milkshake** $5.70/$6.20